Best Cat Insurance in Canada in 2025

 Desjardins Pet Insurance does not cover pre-existing conditions.
 Additionally it does not provide coverage for flea control, pet food, including prescription diet and therapeutic nutrition if any.
 At the same time, it doesn't cover spaying or neutering, euthanasia (unless it is due to a recommendation associated with an insured incident or illness).

-Cat owners can customise their monthly premiums by selecting deductible and reimbursement rate options that align with their specific requirements.
+Cat owners can customize their monthly premiums by selecting deductible and reimbursement rate options that align with their specific requirements.

 Reimbursement options are flexible as well.
 For the accident and illness plan, pet owners can choose reimbursement rates of 70%, 80%, or 90% of the veterinary bill, including taxes.
 The accident insurance plan has a fixed reimbursement rate of 80%.

 PetsPlusUs takes pride in its 4Life Guarantee, ensuring continuous benefit renewal throughout your cat's lifetime.
-They cover all breeds and breed-associated health conditions, with the exception of pre-existing conditions.
+They cover all breeds and breed-associated health conditions, except pre-existing conditions.

 Pros of PetsPlusUs Pet Insurance